eclipse-keyple/keyple-website/content/docs/developer-guide/develop-ticketing-app-remote.md

 {{< figure library="true" src="remote-plugin/component/Remote_Component_Concepts_1.svg" title="" >}}

-The second diagram below illustrates an arbitrary more complex possible use case with several hardware readers connected to different terminals :
+The second diagram below illustrates an arbitrary more complex possible use case with several hardware readers connected to different terminals.

+These could be for example a ticketing reloading service, where the intelligence would be on the terminal with virtual readers, with thin clients on A & B terminals communicating locally with the cards.

+In this use case, the **Remote Plugin** is used for card communication.

 {{< figure library="true" src="remote-plugin/component/Remote_Component_Concepts_2.svg" title="" >}}

+Here is another example, but this time it illustrates several **Remote Plugins** connected to the same **Native Service**.

+These could be for example ticketing terminals with transaction logic, which communicate locally with cards, but which do not have SAM, and which use a SAM server with hardware reader.

+In this use case, the **Remote Plugin** is used for SAM communication.

+{{< figure library="true" src="remote-plugin/component/Remote_Component_Concepts_3.svg" title="" >}}

 ## Plugins